Back to Articles

 Documents checklist (practical, Kolkata-friendly)

 Documents vary by property history, but this is a practical baseline for the property transfer process in Kolkata.
-If the seller cannot provide most of these, slow down and ask why.
+If the seller cannot show most of these, slow down and understand what’s missing.
+For more reading, see our legal guides.

 Core property documents